-I am a fullstack web developer seeking a full-time position.
+I am a fullstack web developer based in Greater NYC.
 This site is under construction but feel free to click around and check out some of my recent projects highlighted below!

 Tembo is a Google Chrome extension with features for managing shared inboxes.